LilyAsFlora/Ririi/README.md

 ### Tense

 Rirī includes four basic tenses: past, present, future, and conditional.
 These are expressed with affixation and auxiliary verbs.
+A plural suffix may be applied to indicate that the action was repeated several times or was in place for some time.

+_Ema nenu kronumi dwukro._ — She must have waited for a while.

 |                              |       simple: unmarked       |        continuous: prefix o-        |          perfect: suffix -e          |   perfect continuous: prefix o-, suffix -e  |
 |:----------------------------:|:----------------------------:|:-----------------------------------:|:------------------------------------:|:-------------------------------------------:|